The Rise of AI | 'A step beyond': Businesses celebrate breakthroughs, brace for challenges

 “The company expects more and more of us, but at the end of the day, you can only go as fast as the machines go,” he said.
 “If artificial intelligence can help us be faster, I see that as a positive for everybody.”

-About 12 years ago, the North American Hoganas metal powder plant in Somerset, Pennsylvania, added a robotic arm to take temperatures and samples of liquid steel from an arc furnace, forever changing the job of furnace operator Jerry Lee for the better, he said.
+About 12 years ago, the North American Hoganas metal powder plant in Hollsopple added a robotic arm to take temperatures and samples of liquid steel from an arc furnace, forever changing the job of furnace operator Jerry Lee for the better, he said.

 He used to have to stand within 4 or 5 feet of the molten steel to do the job, but now operators, including himself, stand at a safe distance behind an enclosed area, controlling the robotic arm.